How to Set Up HTTPS on EC2 with Let's Encrypt and Nginx

 Certbot will prompt you for:

-1. An email address for expiry notifications
+1. An email address for expiry notifications and account recovery.

-2. Agreement to the Let's Encrypt Terms of Service
+2. Agreement to the Let's Encrypt Terms of Service.

 server {